Experimenting with SLMs for IoT Control

 Introduction

-This project builds upon the concepts introduced in “Small Language Models (SLMs)” and “Physical Computing with Raspberry Pi.”
+This chapter builds on the concepts introduced in “Small Language Models (SLMs)” and “Physical Computing with Raspberry Pi.”

-The Physical Computing lab laid the groundwork for interfacing with hardware components using the Raspberry Pi’s GPIO pins.
-We’ll revisit these concepts, focusing on connecting and interacting with sensors (DHT22 for temperature and humidity, BMP280 for temperature and pressure, and a push-button for digital inputs), besides controlling actuators (LEDs) in a more sophisticated setup.
+The Physical Computing chapter laid the groundwork for interfacing with hardware components using the Raspberry Pi’s GPIO pins.
+We’ll revisit these concepts, focusing on connecting and interacting with sensors (DHT22 for temperature and humidity, BMP280 for temperature and pressure, and a push-button for digital inputs), as well as controlling actuators (LEDs) in a more sophisticated setup.

 We will progress from a simple IoT system to a more advanced platform that combines real-time monitoring, historical data analysis, and natural language processing (NLP).

-This lab demonstrates a progressive evolution through several key stages:
+This chapter demonstrates a progressive evolution through several key stages:

 - Basic Sensor Integration